ChandraKiranSaladi/Ricart-Agrawala-Mutex/README.md

 This is an interesting algorithm which takes <= 2(N-1) messages to enter the critical Section, unlike Lamports Mutex which utilizes 3(N-1).

+## Note
+    Changing UIDs to a different order than 0 1 2 3 4 , throws exception.
+Authorize, reply deferred information is implemented as arrays for simplicity, not HashMaps.
+    The Given code will not work in LocalHost.
+Check the other branch to test it on the Windows LocalMachine

 #### Feedback
 A lot of Refactoring can make this code really elegant.